 “Yeah, and why the blue sky?
-Why can’t they go with the normal colour?”
+Why can’t they go with the normal color?”

-“Well you know green, the normal sky colour.”
+“Well, you know, green, the normal sky color.”

-“To me blue is default, it is what my mortal lives grew up with.”
+“To me, blue is the default; it is what my mortal lives grew up with.”

-“Oh, me too actually.
-But green is literally the most common colour, we are unique.
+“Oh, me too, actually.
+But green is literally the most common color; we are unique.
 Well, not really.
 I think Blue is actually like the fourth or maybe third most common.”

 “Oh shit, and how may I ask did we get this information?”

 “The only way possible, they were counted.
-One of those weird groups of gods that like to check rarity on shit.
-I mean obviously they have not counted everywhere, but current standing, green is number one, and by a wide margin too.”
+One of those weird groups of gods that like to check the rarity of shit.
+I mean, obviously, they have not counted everywhere, but current standing, green is number one, and by a wide margin too.”

 “This has to be one of the dumbest conversations that I have ever had, and that is saying something.”